Carlos1545/painelio/README.md

 ## Contributing

-Questions and suggestions for improvement are welcome.
+Questions and suggestions for improvement are welcome.-->